Roven777/Weather-data-classification/README.md

 # Weather-data-classification
 The weather data classification is prediction application which is designed to classify the humidity level.
-It uses the machine learning, specifically a decision Tree Classifier, predicts the humidity and 3pm
+It uses the machine learning, specifically a decision Tree Classifier, predicts the humidity and 3pm is greater than 25% (high humidity) or less than 25% (low humidity)

 ## 1. Data Loading and Preprocessing
 - The project starts by loading a CSV file (daily_weather.csv) which contains daily weather data.